Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Mountain Meteorology, Winter Weather

-(1 review) - Description
+(111 ratings) - Description

 - Cold Air Damming is part of the Mesoscale Meteorology Primer series.
 This module first presents a Navy forecast scenario prior to the development of a major cold air damming (CAD) event along the east slopes of the Appalachian Mountains.
 Then, from a conceptual standpoint, the classic CAD scenario is described in detail, both from an observational and modeling standpoint.